 - adhering to the program dress code for the practical sessions

 Program design and activities

-The program consists of nine courses.
-Eight of the nine courses consist of both a theory and practical component.
+The program consists of 13 courses, many of which consist of both a theory and practical component.
 Practical work is carried out from Monday to Thursday, with theory work and evaluation on Friday morning.
 You will be required to take notes in class and study the manual and supplementary handouts.
 The schedule of work in the practical sessions and the theory sessions is subject to change depending on production requirements and the instructor's sense of class progress.
 The dress code is based on industry practices and requires all students to wear clean shirts and ties, black slacks and black shoes (no runners), and women wear clean blouses.
 The code is in effect Monday through Thursday.
 Informal but clean and tidy dress is appropriate on Friday.